HISTORY OF DRAPERY

 In modern times, curtains for luxury high-end homes might feature simple lace to the most elaborate layers of silk and detailed, swagged cornices.
 Greater respect for architectural details these days has produced a decorative style whereby simple curtain panels — in cotton, linen, silk or any synthetic fabric — adorn each side of the window.
 Some are functional; others are purely decorative.
 The higher the curtain is hung, the taller the room will appear.
 Curtain lining, intended for warmth and light insulation, may be simple or multilayered.

-Talk to the Clive Daniel Home interior design experts like Maryann Forward, Associate ASID, in our Naples showroom to get some ideas for dressing your windows with just the right draperies to match your modern, luxury high-end home.
+Talk to the Clive Daniel Home interior design experts like Maryann Forward, Associate ASID, in our Naples interior design showroom to get some ideas for dressing your windows with just the right draperies to match your modern, luxury high-end home.
 Call Maryann at 239-213-7845 or email firstname.lastname@example.org.